Hessian determinants and averaging operators over surfaces in ${\mathbb R}^3$: Introduction and theorem statements

 \begin{theorem} Suppose that the line $y = x$ either intersects $N(S)$ at a vertex, on the horizontal or vertical ray, or in the interior of a compact edge $e$ with $o(e) \leq d(S)$.
 Then if $\phi$ is nonnegative and $\phi(0,0) > 0$, $T$ is not bounded from $L^p(\R^3)$ to $L^q(\R^3)$ for ${1 \over q} < {1 \over p} - {\eta \over \eta + 1}$.
 Consequently, if we also have $\eta \leq {2\eta' \over 1 + 2\eta'} $, then Theorem 1.3 is sharp up to endpoints; $T$ is not bounded from $L^p(\R^3)$ to $L^q(\R^3)$ outside the closed trapezoid of the theorem. \end{theorem}

 The condition on $N(S)$ in the above theorem is weaker than nondegeneracy in the sense of Varchenko [V], which requires $o(e) \leq 1$ for all compact edges.
 Varchenko's condition is generic in the following sense.
 Suppose that $g(x,y)$ is a real analytic function on a neighborhood of the origin with $g(0,0) = 0$.
 Let $g_f(x,y) = \sum_e g_e(x,y)$ where the sum is taken over all compact dges of $N(g)$.
 Then given a fixed Newton polygon $N$, the set of monomial coefficients of the $g_f(x,y)$ for which $g$ satisfying $N(g) = N$ is not nondegenerate is of measure zero in the appropriate $\R^n$.
 We refer to Chapter 6 of [AGuV] for more details on such matters.
 Since the Newton polygon conditions of Theorem 1.5 are weaker than nondegeneracy, one can view these conditions as generic in the same way.
 Thus in this sense generically one cannot go below the line $y = x - {\eta \over \eta + 1}$ of the trapezoid in Theorem 1.3.
 In view of the optimality of the other three sides, in this way generically Theorem 1.3 is best possible whenever we have $\eta \leq {2\eta' \over 1 + 2\eta'} $.
 Hence the final statement of Theorem 1.5.
+As we will see in the next section, there is a similar sense in which generically one has $\eta = {2\eta' \over 1 + 2\eta'} $ and the intersection of the latter generic situation with the former can also be viewed as generic.
+In this sense Theorem 1.3 is generically optimal up to endpoints.